A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: VLSI architectures

 \subsection{CMOS Place-Route}

-Following FPGA based verification, the hardware description language code was ported to 45\,nm CMOS technology and subject to synthesis and place-and-route steps using Cadence Encounter.
-Both FPGA implementation and CMOS place-and-route results are tabulated in Table~\ref{fpga} and~\ref{asic}, respectively.
-Metrics, including configurable logic blocks (CLB) and flip-flop (FF) count, critical path delay (CPD)~(in~ns), area (in~$\mathrm{mm}^2$), area-time complexity (AT, in~$\mathrm{mm}^2\cdot\mathrm{ns}$), area-time-squared complexity (AT$^2$, in $\mathrm{mm}^2\cdot\mathrm{ns}^2$), and maximum operating frequency ($F_\text{max}$, in~MHz), are provided.
-Quantities were obtained from the Xilinx FPGA synthesis and place-and-route tools by accessing the \texttt{xflow.results} report file for each run of the design flow.
-In addition, static ($Q_p$, in~W) and frequency normalized dynamic power ($D_p$, in~mW/MHz) consumptions were estimated using the Xilinx XPower Analyzer.

-The FPGA realization of the proposed pruned DCT approximation showed a reduction of 46.16\% in area as measured by the number of CLBs and a 50.17\% reduction in frequency normalized dynamic power consumption when compared with the full DCT approximation.
-Synthesis at the 45\,nm CMOS technology node using FreePDK45 standard cells revealed a 44.41\% reduction in area and a 48.67\% reduction in frequency normalised dynamic power for a supply voltage fixed at $V_\text{DD}=1.1\,\mathrm{V}$.
+Following FPGA based verification, the hardware description language code was ported to 45\,nm~CMOS technology and subject to synthesis and place-and-route steps using Cadence Encounter.
+Both FPGA synthesize and CMOS place-and-route results are tabulated in Table~\ref{fpga} and~\ref{asic}, respectively.
+For the CMOS place-and-route, critical path delay (CPD)~(in~ns), area (in~$\mathrm{mm}^2$), area-time complexity (AT, in~$\mathrm{mm}^2\cdot\mathrm{ns}$), area-time-squared complexity (AT$^2$, in $\mathrm{mm}^2\cdot\mathrm{ns}^2$), maximum operating frequency ($F_\text{max}$, in~MHz), static ($Q_p$, in~W) and frequency normalized dynamic power ($D_p$, in~mW/MHz) consumptions are also provided.
+The FPGA realization of the proposed pruned DCT approximation showed a reduction of 44.49\% in area as measured by the number of CLBs and a 50.72\% reduction in frequency normalized dynamic power consumption when compared with the full DCT approximation.
+Synthesis at the 45\,nm CMOS technology node using FreePDK45 standard cells revealed a 41.09\% reduction in area and a 76\% reduction in frequency normalized dynamic power for a supply voltage fixed at $V_\text{DD}=1.1\,\mathrm{V}$.
 All metrics indicate clear advantages of using the proposed pruned DCT approximation over the full 8-point approximation.
-Further, a 255~MHz CMOS clock indicates a block rate of 31.875~MHz, and a frame-rate of 327~Hz assuming 1080p 8-bit RGB video at 1920$\times$1080 resolution.
+Further, the 288~MHz~CMOS clock indicates a block rate of 36~MHz and a frame-rate of 327~Hz, assuming 8-bit RGB video at 1920$\times$1080 resolution.